syncthing/docs/users/syncthing.rst

     Do not restart Syncthing when it exits.
 The monitor process will still run to handle crashes and writing to logfiles (if configured to).

+.. cmdoption:: --no-upgrade

+    Disable automatic upgrades.
+Equivalent to the ``STNOUPGRADE`` environment variable, see below.

 .. cmdoption:: --paths